Eridu: Old Babylonian period

+Late Bronze Age

 In an inscription of Kurigalzu I (c.
 1375 BC), a ruler of the Kassite dynasty one of his epitaphs is "[he one who ke]eps the sanctuary in Eridu in order".

+Iron Age

 An inscription of the Second Sealand Dynastic ruler Simbar-shipak (c.
 1021–1004 BCE) mentions a priest of Eridu.

+Neo-Assyrian period

 The Neo-Assyrian emperor Sargon II (722–705 BCE) awarded andurāru-status (described as "a periodic reinstatement of goods and persons, alienated because of want, to their original status") to Eridu.

+Neo-Babylonian period

 The Neo-Babylonian ruler Nebuchadnezzar II (605–562 BC) built at Eridu as evidenced by inscribed bricks found there.

 Mythology

 In some, but not all, versions of the Sumerian King List, Eridu is the first of five cities where kingship was received before a flood came over the land.
 The list mentions two rulers of Eridu from the Early Dynastic period, Alulim and Alalngar.